morsusranae/Riskmap_ModelScripts/README.md

 # Riskmap_ModelScripts
-A repo that uses the caret package to create and run random forest models for predicting EFB habitat
+A repo that uses the caret package in R to create and run random forest models for predicting EFB habitat